 The Firm moves to Brunswick

 In 1935 the firm moved to Brunswick.
 Several grandsons would join the firm.

 This year there was a Parliamentary Inquiry into lowering certain tariffs, including metal badges, and buttons.
 Russell H. Stokes protested that the relevant tariff should actually be increased by 10%, rather than lowered.
 He stated that even with the current levels of protection local firms found competition ‘keen’ with imports, as labour costs were higher than in the United Kingdom and the Continent.
 The board were not persuaded, as the local trade was ‘only a minor industry’.
 The firm employed 280 people by 1939.

 The name changed to ‘Stokes (Australasia) Ltd’ in 1962.
 In 2015 the manufacturing plant (purchased in 1956 and located in Ringwood, Victoria) was closed.
-However, the button and badge making division had been sold to a N.S.W. company (Perfection Plate Holdings) and continues as Stokes Badges.
+However, the button and badge making division had been sold to a N.S.W. company in 2013 (Perfection Plate Holdings) and continued as Stokes Badges.
 This name is no longer registered by Perfection Plate, but Stokes Badges is still trading, presumably under new ownership.

 In The Bulletin, 10th October 1964 page 79, Stokes (A’asia) ran an article spruiking their issue of shares at that time.
 They were then selling the Brunswick foundry to consolidate at their Ringwood factory.
 Part of the article is reproduced below.